No. 6 Marquette holds off No. 11 UConn in Big East semifinal

 Marquette limited the fourth-seeded Huskies (25-8) to two points over the final 3:50 and kept them scoreless for the last 2 1/2 minutes, winning for the first time in four semifinal appearances at the Big East Tournament since joining the league in 2005.

-Kam Jones added 14 points and Prosper scored 11 for the Golden Eagles, who will face No. 15 Xavier or No. 24 Creighton for the title Saturday night.
+Kam Jones added 14 points and Prosper scored 11 for the Golden Eagles.

 Adama Sanogo had 19 points and 11 rebounds to pace the Huskies, who had won six straight and nine of 10.